fzakaria/fzakaria.com/_posts/2021-08-12-a-nix-binary-cache-specification.md

 ```

 > --references
->       Prints the set of references of the store paths paths, that is, their immediate dependencies.
+>       Prints the set of references of the store paths, that is, their immediate dependencies.
 >       (For all dependencies, use --requisites.)

 Looks like it just prints the **immediate dependencies**.